Department of Parliamentary Services

 - records management

 Paul Pamio, Executive Director Property and Precinct is responsible for:

 - major projects.

-As head of our People and Capability directorate, Julia is responsible for:
+As Director of the People and Capability unit, Tina is responsible for:

 - people services including recruitment and industrial relations